For the love of snow!

 Anyways, rant over.
 The shuttle was a quick ride up the mountainside.
 The view was nice, we didn’t see much of it because of construction and tunnels.
 I hear December is their down-season.

 At the train station in Zermatt, there are e-cars waiting to transport people to their hotels.
 They are only available for hotel guests.
 The lone horse and buggy in the area also belongs to a hotel.

-A quick google of things to do and we found a brewery tour.
+A quick google of things to do in Zermatt and we found a brewery tour.
 We have done the Keith Brewery in Halifax with our son and it was great, so why not this one.
 For one, it’s a few flights of stairs down, and the brewery is super tight inside so no stroller and I had a sleeping baby.
 Hubby went, he took the munchkin and I went shopping with baby girl.
-The following is his report.

 They have only opened for 1 year and spent 3 years in the planning process.
 The brewery is owned by a Doctor in town and a Russian businessman.
 They hired a German brewmaster to create this blend in town.
 As they only specialize in unpasteurized beer, the shelf life is only 2/3 months.